-11 Conclusion
+9 Conclusion

 There are many obstacles to reliable RFID-based object identification.
 Environmental conditions such as temperature and humidity, ambient radio noise, and object geometries and occlusions can significantly interfere with object detection and identification.
 Dramatic variations in tag receptivity and detectability, even among tags of the same type and production batch, reduce the reliability of tag detection.
-The metals and liquids present in or around objects (or in the environment) can reflect or absorb radio signals, thus preventing accurate signal decoding.
+The metals and liquids present in or around objects (or the environment) can reflect or absorb radio signals, thus preventing accurate signal decoding.
 In addition, the object density, concentration, and placement geometry can adversely affect object detection.

-To overcome these obstacles, we proposed tagging objects with multiple tags.
-We showed that multi-tags are very effective in dealing with radio noise, tag variability, and the presence of metallics and liquids among objects, as well as high object densities.
+Our experiments showed that multiple readers improve object detection only moderately, yet multi-tags provide much more dramatic gains in average object detection probability.
+We observed that multi-tags are very effective in dealing with radio noise, tag variability, and the presence of metallics and liquids among objects, as well as high object densities.
 We gave examples of numerous applications that could greatly benefit from multi-tags.
-We addressed the economics of multi-tags and argued that multi-tags are costeffective even today for many cost-sensitive, safety-critical, and security-oriented applications.
-We predicted that multi-tags will become cost-justifiable for many additional applications in the near future, as the cost of passive tags continues to drop rapidly.
+We analyzed the economics of multi-tags and argued that multi-tags are costeffective even today for many cost-sensitive, safetycritical, and security-oriented applications.
+We predicted that multi-tags will become cost-justifiable for many more applications in the near future, as the cost of passive tags continues to rapidly drop.
 We also stressed the importance of careful RFID system design to ensure the desired operation and performance.

-In summary, we believe that multi-tag RFID technology promises many benefits to numerous applications, and will expedite reductions in tag manufacturing costs.
+In summary, we believe that multi-tag RFID technology promises many benefits to numerous applications, and will expedite reductions in tag manufacturing cost.
 This will positively tip the cost-benefit scale in favor of massive RFID deployments, and encourage many companies, organizations, and communities to join the age of ubiquitous RFID.